Papers

 Conclusion

 The LDFA framework bridges the gap between local feature learning and global data alignment in unsupervised deep learning contexts.
-By addressing local characteristic preservation, LDFA stands as a versatile tool in the field of dimension reduction, promising further exploration and application in AI advancements.
+By addressing local characteristic preservation, LDFA stands as a versatile tool in the realm of dimension reduction, promising further exploration and application in AI advancements.

 Continue Learning